-Currently, pick up of returns is not part of the business model of rapid grocery delivery services.
-At the same time, they are capturing part of the market share of „regular“ grocery delivery services, many which do offer pick up of returns.
+Currently (at the time of writing, July 2021), pick up of returns is not part of the business model of Q Commerce companies.
+At the same time, they are capturing part of the market share of “regular” grocery delivery services, many which do offer pick up of returns.

 Does this have to be so?
 No, it does not.
 In fact, a sole purpose for the existence of a business could be that they pick up returns from consumers in an organized and efficient manner, thereby sparing consumers a separate, inefficient drive with their cars to a return point.
 And while they are picking up your Amazon return, they could as well deliver the bottle of Coke that you failed to add to your shopping list for yesterday’s visit to the grocery store.

-So, this thesis can be turned around 180° if rapid grocery delivery services offer to pick up returns from a wide range of parcel delivery companies.
+So, this thesis can be turned around 180° if Q Commerce companies offer to pick up returns from a wide range of parcel delivery companies.
 Let’s hope this is going to happen!